elixir-cloud-aai/TESK/charts/tesk/README.md

 ## Usage

 First you must create a namespace in Kubernetes in which to deploy TESK.
+In development clusters such as Minikube it is fine to use the `default` namespace.
 The command below creates all deployments in the context of this namespace.
 How the namespace is created depends on the cluster, so it is not documented here.

 To deploy the application:
  * modify [`values.yaml`](values.yaml)
- * Create a `secrets.yaml` file.
-You need to fill up the `username` and `password` of the ftp server configured in WES.
-If you activated authentication (auth.mode == 'auth' in `values.yaml`), optionally you may activate as well he OICD client.
-To do so, supply the `client_id` and `client_secret` values, otherwise the auth section must be removed.
-This is independent of the fact that after activating auth mode, TESK will require a valid TOKEN:
+ * If you are installing the FTP storage backend and/or OIDC client, create a `secrets.yaml` file.
+You need to fill up the `username` and `password` of the ftp account that will be potentially used to exchange I/O with a workflow manager such as cwl-tes.
+If you activated authentication (auth.mode == 'auth' in `values.yaml`), optionally you may activate the OICD client in the Swagger UI as well (you need to register the client by your OIDC provider).
+To do so, supply the `client_id` and `client_secret` values obtained during the client registration, otherwise the auth section must be removed.

  ```
  ftp: